Signed in as:

 filler@godaddy.com

 This choke will handle up to the full legal limit of 1500 Watts PEP, depending upon frequency and ambient temperature.
-Check the Power Guideline charts here.

 It is not possible to determine precisely the maximum amount of transmitted power that a Common Mode Choke can handle based only on the characteristics of the choke and the amount of power transmitted.
 This is because the antenna system in which the choke is used determines how much of the applied power comes back to the choke as common mode current.

-The components we use can handle 2600 Watts of transmitted power without any problems.
+The components we use in this choke can handle 2600 Watts of transmitted power without any problems.
 However, the temperature of the ferrite core will actually limit the amount of power you can use without damaging the choke.
 That temperature is a function of the choking impedance of the choke, the magnitude of common mode current generated by the antenna system, the SWR of the antenna, and the location of the choke along the feedline relative to the standing wave current peaks.
 These are specific to each installation and so cannot be completely determined in advance.

 Some portion of the common mode current generated by the user's antenna system is dissipated in the choke due to core loss.
 The more common mode current that a particular antenna system generates, the greater the power that will be dissipated by the choke.
 You can think of it as "how hard the choke has to work" to suppress the common mode current.

 The amount of power that a Common Mode Choke can handle is almost always limited by how hot it gets.
 This, in turn, is greatly influenced by how well the enclosure can get rid of heat.
-This characteristic is called "thermal resistance".
-It is expressed as the number of degrees that the temperature will rise inside the enclosure for each Watt of power that the choke must dissipate.
+This characteristic is called "thermal resistance", which is expressed as the number of degrees that the temperature will rise inside the enclosure for each Watt of power that the choke must dissipate.

 For this reason, Watts Engineering chokes are ventilated.
 This allows air to flow over the ferrite core, cooling it dramatically.
 This ventilation allows our chokes to dissipate about 80% more power than comparable chokes in sealed enclosures.
 Notice the 7/8 inch diameter ventilation holes along the bottom of our chokes.
 Screens keep the bugs out.